 If you are flying to camp, it’s easiest to fly into the Philadelphia International Airport.
 We will pick you up there and drive you to camp.
 You could also fly into New York.
 If you do that, you will then need to get from the airport to the Port Authority Bus Station in the city center.
 Then, you will need to take a bus to Wilmington, Delaware.

 We do multiple pickups at the Philadelphia airport and Wilmington bus station on the two days before Orientation begins.
-We will coordinate with you once you book your travel.
+We will share these pick-up times with you before you book your travel.

 Each day will vary a little bit, and your exact schedule will depend on your position at camp.
 But generally, you will wake up at 7:30am.
 After breakfast, there are 3 activity periods.
 Then, there is lunch followed by a rest period.
 The afternoon consists of 3-4 activity periods, followed by shower time.
 After dinner, there is always a fun evening activity, and some divisional Canteen time - which is a great time to relax and hang out.

-You will receive 2¼ consecutive days off during the first four weeks, and 2¼ consecutive days off during the last three weeks, totaling 4½ days throughout the summer.
+You will receive 2¼ consecutive days off during the first four weeks (2 days and 2 nights together), and 2¼ consecutive days off during the last three weeks, totaling 4½ days throughout the summer.
 These days will be assigned to you.

 Yes, camp will provide transportation to the Wilmington, Delaware bus station.
 From there, you will be able to take a bus to Philadelphia, New York, Washington DC, Atlantic City, and many other locations.

 All staff will be paid at the end of camp.
 American Staff can choose to receive their pay by direct deposit, or on a Cliq card - which functions as a debit and credit card.
 International Staff will automatically receive a Cliq card.
-During the summer, you may request two pay advances, in the amount of $200 each.
+During the summer - at two designated times - you may request two pay advances in the amount of $200 each.

 If your college or university offers college or internship credits for your work at Saginaw, we will work with you to complete the process.
 Staff are responsible to bring the necessary paperwork.